MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 # What is SQL Server Machine Learning Services (Python and R)?
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 Machine Learning Services is a feature in SQL Server that gives the ability to run Python and R scripts with relational data.
-You can use open source packages and frameworks, as well as the [Microsoft Python and R packages](#packages) for predictive analytics and machine learning.
+You can use open-source packages and frameworks, and the [Microsoft Python and R packages](#packages) for predictive analytics and machine learning.
 The scripts are executed in-database without moving data outside SQL Server or over the network.
 This article explains the basics of SQL Server Machine Learning Services.

 In Azure SQL Database, [Machine Learning Services](https://docs.microsoft.com/azure/sql-database/sql-database-machine-learning-services-overview) is currently in public preview.